 Home to the headquarters of CNN and Turner Broadcasting, Atlanta also serves as a national nerve center of the media industry.
 It is the No. 1 location in the United States for feature film production, having served as a key location for the Hunger Games, Ant Man, and The Blind Side, as well the home of hit TV shows The Walking Dead and Stranger Things.
 Alongside Midtown's Woodruff Arts Center, Center for Civil and Human Rights, and Fox Theater, the city has a vibrant music, theater, and arts scene.

 With over a dozen incubators including Georgia Tech's Tech Square Labs, VentureLab, and CREATE-X, the city is quickly becoming a center of cutting-edge tech innovation and social entrepreneurship.
 It is also a national center for biotech research, with the Carter Center (Jimmy Carter Presidential Library and Museum), Center for Disease Control and Prevention, American Cancer Society, and the Task Force on Global Health.

 Personalized Access to World-class Resources

 Modern Languages faculty are consistently recognized for cutting-edge research, innovative teaching, and unrivaled collaboration with industry professionals.
+The School's graduate programs were recently featured in the New York Times.
 Georgia Tech's long-standing partnerships with universities, companies, and media organizations make it possible for our students to conduct research, produce media, intern, or study abroad in over a dozen countries.
 Through a combination of rigorous training, portfolio-building, and hands-on experiences at home and abroad, our curriculum provides the essential skills training and leadership opportunities that you need to be competitive and create the next step in your career.